 Similarly, dividend yield refers to the dividend income earned by the shareholder as a percentage of the market price of the stock.
 A dividend yield is a financial ratio that establishes a relationship between the dividend per share and the current stock price.
 The formula for Dividend Yield Calculation is given below:

 Dividend Yield = Dividend per share/ Market Price Per Share * 100%

 We have gone through the basic formula for dividend yield calculation.
 However, things do not end there.
 Analysts require even more detailed and prescriptive information about a stock to make a buy or sell recommendation for it.
 Adequate number crunching goes into the process of determining whether or not the stocks are a worthy buy.
 Some of the tools are discussed below:

 Forward dividend yields seek to forecast the dividend yield for the coming year.
 This form of dividend yield calculation is more accurate if the company has already announced the dividends for a quarter or any other period.
 Analysts then annualize this dividend to compute the dividend yield for the forthcoming year.
 If the company has not announced any dividends for the current year, analysts may use the actual dividends declared in the most recent reporting period of the previous year.
 Analysts may forecast the forward dividend yield assuming the same dividend policy continues.

-For example, the company in its current quarter announces a dividend of 50 cents.
-Then the analysts may assume for the policy to continue in the current year.
+For example, in its current quarter, the company announces a dividend of 50 cents.
+Then the analysts may assume that the policy to continue in the current year.
 The total expected dividend to be declared equals ($0.50 *4 quarters) $2.
 If the current market price is $15, the forward dividend yield equals ($2/$15) 13.33%

 Trailing Dividend Yield